 It’s hard to have sympathy for the modern day Premier League footballer.
-Brash, cosseted, occasionally removed from both the average football fan and in deed reality, and of course overpaid.
+Brash, cosseted, occasionally removed from both the average football fan and indeed reality, and of course overpaid.

-In a recent article for the Football Pink, Harry Dunford made a cogent argument that modern footballers are indeed overpaid and that the notion that any top level footballer should automatically be a millionaire and are worth such inflated salaries is a myth.
+In a recent article for the Football Pink, Harry Dunford made a cogent argument that modern footballers are absolutely overpaid and that the notion that any top level footballer should automatically be a millionaire and are worth such inflated salaries is a myth.
 As he noted “In the Premier League alone, where the average wage is around £30,000 per week, how many players really put in a performance week in week out that demands that salary?”

 He goes on to add that “This is of course scandalous, a player such as Glenn Whelan, for example, shouldn’t be paid £50,000 per week just because the state of football says the top talent are paid £100,000.”
 He’s not alone in holding this viewpoint.
 In fact, Irish football pundit Eamon Dunphy was moved to comment on Glenn Whelan’s earning prowess, sneering of Whelan that “He drives two Ferraris; I think he’s a very lucky lad to have 50 caps for Ireland,” Dunphy would later climb down on his pronouncements after Glenn Whelan went on to challenge Dunphy’s remaks by comparing his career to that of the former Millwall man saying: